aporeto-inc/gaia/doc/documentation.md

 #### `puID (string)`

-ID of the PU reporting the packet.
+PUID is the ID of the PU reporting the packet.

 | Characteristics | Value  |
 | -               | -:     |